Loading...

 The Markets in Financial Instruments Directive (MiFID) is a regulatory framework established by the European Union to standardize and enhance the transparency and efficiency of financial markets across member states.

-Monetary Authority of Singapore (MAS)
+Monetary Authority Of Singapore (MAS)

 The Monetary Authority of Singapore (MAS) is the central bank and financial regulatory authority of Singapore.
-Established in 1971, MAS is responsible for overseeing the country's monetary policy, managing its official foreign reserves, and ensuring the stability and integrity of the financial system.
+Established in 1971, MAS is responsible for overseeing the country's monetary policy, managing its official foreign reserves, and ensuring the stability and integrity of its financial system.

 Money Laundering Compliance Officer (MLCO)